-Sometimes known as Turtle Graham Bars, Graham Cracker Toffee Bark, or Graham Cracker Toffee Brittle, this holiday treat is super simple to make, and even easier to eat!
+Sometimes known as Turtle Graham Bars, Graham Cracker Toffee Bark, Graham Cracker Toffee Brittle, or simply “Christmas Crack,” this holiday treat is super simple to make, and even easier to eat!
 It’s like English Toffee with the added flavor and crunch of graham crackers!
 The perfect treat for the Christmas season for all your cookie exchanges and holiday dessert trays!

 Growing up, my mom always made English Toffee for Christmas.
 Honestly, making any kind of candy (like peanut brittle or caramel) kind of scares me.
 You have to boil it for just the right amount of time, or use a candy thermometer (which I do not have).
 Otherwise, things will not set up properly.

-But this recipe for Graham Cracker Toffee Crack is different!
+But this easy recipe for Graham Cracker Toffee Crack is different!
 It’s no-fail, and no worries!
-And SUPER easy, with no crazy ingredients.
+And SUPER easy, with simple ingredients.
 You probably already have everything you need right now.

 Ingredients for Graham Cracker Toffee Crack